Bournemouth Gardens, England

 Bournemouth Gardens are Grade II listed gardens in the town of Bournemouth, Dorset, England.
-Created in the nineteenth century, the gardens follow the towns eponymous River Bourne three kilometres from the historic boundary with Poole south-eastwards into Bournemouth Town Centre.
+Created in the nineteenth century, the gardens follow the town's eponymous River Bourne three kilometres from the historic boundary with Poole south-eastwards into Bournemouth Town Centre.

 The Gardens are home to a number of significant Bournemouth landmarks and listed buildings such as; the Town Hall, the War Memorial, St. Andrew's Church and the Pavilion Theatre.

 Bournemouth Gardens have been Green Flag Award winners since 1999.

 History

 The gardens were planted between 1836 and 1840, with designs made by architects Benjamin Ferrey and Decimus Burton.
 It wasn't until 1859 that the gardens became publicly accessible.

 On 1 May 1908, 7 people were killed and 26 were injured when a tram crashed into the gardens.
 In 1924-29 the Pavilion Theatre was built in the Lower Central Gardens.
 In 1970 the Wessex Way flyover (A338) was constructed, cutting through the Upper Central Gardens Collectively known as Upper, Central and Lower Pleasure Gardens, and Coy Pond Gardens, Bournemouth Gardens has constituted as a listed building since 1986 by Historic England.

 The COVID-19 pandemic in 2020 reportedly hit the finances of the Gardens Trust.